 Portland’s Lan Su Chinese Garden offers two weeks of traditional Chinese New Year events.
 The fun includes lion dances, family crafts, Chinese folk art, calligraphy, martial arts performances and a Chinese wishing tree.
 On the first day of the festival, every visitor receives a lucky hong bao (red envelope) as part of the traditional “Rolling in the Wealth” event.

-Presented by the Portland Chinese Times, the Chinese New Year Cultural Fair drew more than 8,000 attendees in 2016.
+Presented by the Portland Chinese Times, the Chinese New Year Cultural Fair draws thousands of attendees.
 Kick off this event at the Oregon Convention Center by snacking on free samples from local Chinese restaurants.
 Next, enjoy the live music, martial arts, Chinese folk dances, dragon and lion dances and other family-friendly cultural performances.
 Visitors of all ages can enjoy hands-on activities like face painting, calligraphy and arts and crafts presented by local Chinese language schools.

 A Japanese New Year tradition, Mochitsuki refers to the pounding of sticky rice to make mochi rice cakes.
 Mochitsuki Portland has been an annual Japanese-American New Year cultural celebration in the local community since 1996.
 The family-friendly festival has grown in popularity each year since, bringing together food, artwork, cultural booths, demonstrations, and local music and dance performances, along with hands-on cultural experiences.
 Enjoy mochi pounding demonstrations (and enticing samples) or learn about Japanese calligraphy, origami or ikebana (flower arranging).
 Round out the day with children’s bento-cooking classes, lessons on Japanese tea ceremonies and New Year’s card-making.